Rohit8BitCoder/Todo-app/README.md

  2. **Environment Variables**:

-Create a .env file in the server directory and add the following:
+Create a .env file in the backend directory or add Mongobd string url to **db.js** file inside backend directory and add the following:

-     ```bash
-      Copy code
       MONGODB_URI=mongodb+srv://<username>:<password>@cluster0.mongodb.net/todo-app

 Replace <username> and <password> with your MongoDB credentials.